yuejiaointel/scikit-learn-intelex/SUPPORT.md

 * limitations under the License.
 *******************************************************************************/-->

-# Intel(R) Extension for Scikit-learn Support
+# Extension for Scikit-learn Support

-We are committed to providing support and assistance to help you make the most out of Intel(R) Extension for Scikit-learn.
+We are committed to providing support and assistance to help you make the most out of Extension for Scikit-learn.
 Use the following methods if you face any challenges.